GabeScott/standard-works-vault/General Conference/2020 April - Prayers of Faith.md

 “And I said: Lord, how is it done?

 “And he said unto me: Because of thy faith in Christ, whom thou hast never before heard nor seen.
-And many years pass away before he shall manifest himself in the flesh; wherefore, go to, thy faith hath made thee whole.”
+And many years pass away before he shall manifest himself in the flesh; wherefore, go to, thy faith hath made thee whole.”[^7]

 The lesson that has blessed me is in these words: “Because of thy faith in Christ, whom thou hast never before heard nor seen.”